raspberrypilearning/rpi-stress-buster-with-scratch/en/step_1.md

 title: What you will learn
 ---

-+ How to make a simple switch with jumper-leads
++ How to make a simple switch with jumper wires
 + How to use Scratch to detect physical inputs
 + How to make your own button